 “The location explains why I have never heard of it.
 When I drive between SF and LA I set the cruise control the moment I get on the freeway and only stop for gas.”

 I first read about the Carrizo Plain National Monument (Google map) a few years ago, probably in the Nature Conservancy magazine (the Nature Conservancy is one of the partners in the land protection).
 That short article made a strong impression and I resolved to someday visit the plain.
 Later on, I saw part of an episode of California’s Golden Parks (hosted by the effusive and enthusiastic Huell Howser, a personality so distinctive that YouTube has numerous spoofs of him).
 But even though I have lived in California for a long time, I never managed to make it to the plain.

 This year I finally found the time and motivation to make the trip.

 After a few hours driving south on I-5 from the Bay Area through a completely flat landscape bordered by alternating lush agriculture, sun-baked scrub, and an occasional view of the massive California Aquaduct bringing water from north to south, I exited at Buttonwillow to follow Highway 58 to the west.
-This is California’s oil country (California is the third largest oil producing state in the U.S.), so the land immediately west of I-5 is pockmarked by extraction rigs, tanks, and other equipment.
+This is California’s oil country (California is a top-ten oil producing state), so the land immediately west of I-5 is pockmarked by extraction rigs, tanks, and other equipment.
 The first few miles of Highway 58 are not very inspiring.

 After about 15 miles of the dry scrub, the vegetation starts becoming much greener.
 The road winds through steep grass-covered hills that are dotted with yellow, purple and greenish-white wildflowers.
 It is a spectacular drive, made even better by the oil-field and desert scrub prelude (it is most likely far less appealing in later summer after most green things have been withered by the intense heat and aridity).